TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   by dividing by original residual standard deviation.
 Values greater than `1.0`, or (better yet) more than three times the standard deviation, indicate high influence.

-**Residuals vs. leverage**: outliers with large leverage; disassembles Cook's distance into residual (`y` component) and leverage (`x` component).
-Look for points outside dashed line where Cook's distance > `1.0` (or better yet, larger than three times the standard deviation of Cook's distances).
-Spread should not change with leverage: suggests heteroskedasticity.
+**Residuals vs. leverage**: outliers with large leverage; decomposes the Cook's distance into residual (`y` component) and leverage (`x` component).
+Look for points outside dashed line where `cook.dist > 1.0` (or better yet, larger than three times the standard deviation of Cook's distances).
+Spread should not change with leverage,
+  otherwise it suggests heteroskedasticity.

 **Cook's distance vs. leverage**: another way of projecting these properties.
 Now we have Cook's distance on the vertical axis, leverage on the horizontal axis, and standardized residuals as the contours on the plot.

 Now we will try the same thing with some categorical data.
-Since the design is exactly balanced (equal number of observations in each group) each data point has exactly the same leverage.
+Since the design is exactly balanced (there are equal number of observations in each group) each data point has exactly the same leverage.
 Since there are three categories, so `p` (number of returned coefficients) is three: